chef/chef-web-docs/chef_master/source/resource_script.rst

 * :doc:`python </resource_python>`
 * :doc:`ruby </resource_ruby>`

+Changed in 12.19 to support windows alternate user identity in execute resources

 Syntax
 =====================================================
 A **script** resource block typically executes scripts using a specified interpreter, such as Bash, csh, Perl, Python, or Ruby: